Metaphors are marvellous when you want to explain something complicated, give an idea of size, make a point memorably – or just make someone smile.

 Metaphors compare one thing to something “blindingly familiar, but completely unrelated,” says copywriter Mel Wicks.
 And it happens without using “like.”
 So not “She was like a black sheep” but “She was a black sheep.”

-My February newsletter, Wordnerdery, shares some examples I’ve collected, including this one:
+My February newsletter, Wordnerdery, shares some examples I’ve collected:

 “The prefrontal cortex is the brain’s Jiminy Cricket,” said [Dr. Robert] Lustig.
 “It keeps us from doing stupid things.” – quoted in The Power of Fun: How to Feel Alive Again by Catherine Price